UNIVERSE-HPC/course-material/technology_and_tooling/testing/testable_code_fixtures.md

 :::callout{variant="discussion"}

-### Should We Use Multiple `assert` statements in one test Function?
+### Using multiple `assert` statements

 According to the book, The Art of Unit Testing by Roy Osherove, a unit test, by definition, should test a _unit of work_.
 What this means exactly is itself a point for discussion, but generally it refers to actions that take place between an entry point (e.g. a declaration fo a function) and an exit point (e.g. the output of a function).
 It is also often said that each test should fail for only one reason alone.

 Does using multiple `assert` statements in one test contravene these guidelines?